WHERE SHOULD I SELL BASEBALL CARDS

 COMC (Cardboard Connection) – COMC is a site specifically focused on trading cards.
 They do the photography, description and customer service for you so all you need to do is send your cards into them.
 In exchange they take a larger percentage (around 20%) than Ebay but you don’t have to list or ship individually.
 They have a large userbase of collectors actively buying and selling on the site.
 One potential downside is there is less visibility for individual cards compared to listing them yourself on Ebay.
 Still, for bulk Lots or large collections it can be very convenient.

-Read also: TOP SELLING BASEBALL CARDS TODAY
+Read also: TOP ROOKIE BASEBALL CARDS OF ALL TIME

 Sports Card Direct – Another site focused primarily on sports cards including baseball.
 They do take larger commission rates than Ebay (around 20%) but handle the photography, listing, grading verification if submitted for grading and shipping for you.
 Can be great for large collections you want to liquidate quickly without hassle of individual listing and sales.
 Customer service is generally good.
 Again potential downside is less visibility than listing on Ebay yourself.